navidrome/website/content/en/docs/usage/admin/cli.md

 ```

 {{% alert color="warning" title="Important" %}}
-Unlike `refresh`, `reprocess` does **not** clear existing artwork first, so images stay in place
+Unlike `refresh`, `reprocess` does not clear existing artwork first.
+Images stay in place until new
-until they are replaced.
-It can still generate a large number of external requests — use
+ones replace them.
+It can still send a lot of external requests, so run it with `--dry-run` first
-`--dry-run` first and read the estimate.
+and read the estimate.
 {{% /alert %}}

-Enqueued items are picked up by a running server on its next drain, or at next startup if the
+A running server works through queued items in the background.
+A stopped server starts on them at
-server is stopped.
-See [Artwork resolution](/docs/usage/library/artwork/) for how the priority
+its next startup.
+See [Artwork resolution](/docs/usage/library/artwork/) for how the priority chains
-chains themselves work.
+work.

 #### `artwork cancel`